oli4vr/rwtest/README.md

 This tool can be used to test the impact of failures and short service downtimes of network shares.
 But it is also capable of benchmarking IOPS, Throughput, ...
 </p>
-<p>I will write -n blocks of -b blocksize to a new file (or overwrite an existing one) and then repeatedly read -n blocks of -b blocksize.
+<p>It will write -n blocks of -b blocksize to a new file (or overwrite an existing one) and then repeatedly read -n blocks of -b blocksize.
 In both read and write phases, times are measured in µs for fopen,fclose and each individual fwrite/fread.
 Statistics are processed and printed to stdout per -n set of blocks.
 </p>
 Syntax : <br />
 rwtest [-h]<br />